CHIPSEC Platform Security Assessment Framework [ Github ]

 Carlos Rozas, Hormuzd Khosravi, Divya Kolar Sunder, Yuriy Bulygin

 Intel Technology Journal, Volume 13 Issue 02, 2009 (Advances in Internet Security)

 Researchers and industry have found novel uses for cloud computing to detect malware.
 We present a cloud-computing-based architecture that improves the resiliency of the existing solutions, and we describe our prototype that is based on existing Intel platforms.

-Insane Detection of Insane Rootkits: Chipset Based Detection and Removal of Virtualization Malware [ Black Hat USA 2008 ]
+Insane Detection of Insane Rootkits: Chipset Based Detection and Removal of Virtualization Malware [ slides demo ]

 This work introduces an approach to detect hardware-assisted virtualization malware different from currently developed techniques.
 It uses hardware capabilities of an embedded microcontroller inside chipset's north-bridge to detect virtualization malware, and to go beyond detection and remove it from the system.
 We will discuss advantages and other potential applications of the approach, possible attacks evading detection and solutions.